zigapk/hertz/README.md

 Hertz is a React framework (or reconciler/renderer) for driving hardware peripherals. **It projects the internal state of your React app to the physical world** instead of a [screen](https://www.npmjs.com/package/react-dom), [video](https://www.remotion.dev/) or [terminal](https://github.com/vadimdemedes/ink).

-**NOTE**: Ihis is very much a work in progress.
+**NOTE**: This is very much a work in progress.
 The docs are lacking, the API is not stable and tests are largely non-existent.
 However, you are very much welcome to play around with the project.

 Curious or sceptical?
 Checkout the [soon-to-be blog post](https://www.youtube.com/watch?v=xvFZjo5PgG0&list=RDxvFZjo5PgG0&start_radio=1).